lucazav/speaker-evaluation-statistics/README.md

 - *qualities.circular.barplot.txthjust* (vector for label adjustments in a barplot)
 - *feedback.image.path* (full path of an optional image of the evaluation form)

+### R Version Used
+I developed the R script using the **3.4.3 version**.
+Some issues arise when using the 3.5.x versions.
+I'll try to fix them in the next version.

 ## Current Limitations
 Actually the report has the following limitations:
 - One speaker can deliver only one session